 This recipe has not been tested with an air fryer, and from what I understand it's not as easy to convert a fried dough recipe as it is, say, a breaded fried chicken recipe.
 Consult the directions and recipes that came with your air fryer to find guidance on cooking dough.

-The recipe I give here is based on recipes for pizza dough, and I prefer this one for the texture in the finished fried dough.
+The recipe I give here is based on recipes for pizza dough, and I prefer this one for the texture of the finished fried dough.
 I did test enriched doughs (made with eggs, more sugar, milk) and though they fried up just fine, I found the texture to be more like a fried cake or even a doughnut.
 Not bad, but not fried dough.
 I suggest sticking with this recipe.

 The rise time for the dough is an important step, so don't skip it.
 Frying dough that hasn't risen creates something more like fried cake with no chew at all, and to me doesn't taste like fried dough from the fair.
-For this reason I recommend letting the dough rise so gluten can develop.
+For this reason, I recommend letting the dough rise so the gluten can develop.

 You can save time by making fried dough with pre-made pizza dough - this is the kind that's usually in the refrigerated section of supermarkets in little plastic bags.
 Let the dough come to room temperature.